unik-name/help-unikname/docs/.vuepress/md-templates/3-creating-unikname-organization.md

 ```
 4. Backup your cryptoaccount information immediately, in a secure place.

+:::tip
-:::⚠️ If you lose your cryptoaccount information and your @unikname identifier, this backup file will help you to recover your cryptoaccount.
+If you lose your cryptoaccount information and your @unikname identifier, this backup file will help you to recover your cryptoaccount.
 Note that we can't retrieve your cryptoaccount information for you!
 :::

 ## 3. Using a COUPON to create the organization @unikname identifier